-Upon completion of the Master of Science in Nursing, the graduate will be able to:
+Upon completion of the Master of Science in Nursing-Nurse Educator, the graduate will be able to:

-Professional Development (Disciplinary excellence)
+1. Professional Development (Disciplinary Excellence)

-- Integrate theories from nursing, healthcare, education, leadership, and related fields to the care of individuals, communities, education of students and patients and the practice of leadership. - Critically assess, plan, implement and evaluate educational experiences of learners (nursing students, staff, and clients) to improve learning and health outcomes. - Demonstrate collaborative and inter-professional approaches in advanced clinical practice roles, research, and nursing education. - 2.
-Intellectual Development (Critical and creative thinking; engages in research and scholarship) - Utilize the process of scientific inquiry, evidence-based research, and information technology to validate and refine knowledge relevant to nursing and nursing education. - Translate current evidence in the practice setting through problem identification, systematic inquiry, and continuous improvement processes. - Analyze trends in healthcare and nursing education and their impact on the profession of nursing, nursing education, and the systematic delivery of patient care.
+- Integrate theories from nursing, health care, education, leadership and related fields to the care of individuals, communities, education of students and patients and the practice of leadership (AACN Advanced-Level Nursing Education, 2021). - Critically assess, plan, implement, and evaluate educational experiences of learners (nursing students, staff, and clients) to improve learning and health outcomes (AACN Advanced-Level Nursing Education, 2021). - Demonstrate collaborative and inter-professional approaches in advanced clinical practice roles, research, and nursing education (AACN Advanced-Level Nursing Education, 2021). - 2.
+Intellectual Development (Critical and creative thinking; engages in research and scholarship) - Utilize the process of scientific inquiry, evidence-based research, and information technology to validate and refine knowledge relevant to nursing and nursing education (AACN Advanced-Level Nursing Education, 2021). - Translate current evidence in the practice setting through problem identification, systematic inquiry, and continuous improvement processes (AACN Advanced-Level Nursing Education, 2021). - Analyze trends in healthcare and nursing education and their impact on the profession of nursing, nursing education, and the delivery of patient care (AACN Advanced-Level Nursing Education, 2021).